Tobacco companies urged to pay dues to growers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TAKHTBHAI: Provincial chief of the Kissan Board, Rizwanullah, on Monday asked the defaulting tobacco companies to pay outstanding dues to the growers of Mardan and Swabi districts for their produce forthwith.
+TAKHTBHAI: The Kissan Board has asked the defaulting tobacco companies to pay outstanding dues to the growers of Mardan and Swabi districts for their produce.

-Talking to reporters here, the farmers’ leader said that some tobacco companies, including Universal Tobacco Company and Indus Tobacco Company, had not yet paid the outstanding dues, which was an injustice with the poor growers.
+Talking to reporters here, provincial chief of the Kissan Board Rizwanullah said some tobacco companies, including Universal Tobacco Company and Indus Tobacco Company, had not yet paid the outstanding dues, which was an injustice with the poor growers.

+Kissan Board office-bearers Jawad Khan, Ghafoor Khan, Muhammad Noor, Farhad Ali and others were also present on the occasion.

 The farmers’ representatives also demanded the government to restore subsidy on fertilizers, take steps to stop making of fake pesticides and fertilizers, lower prices of pesticides, hike sugarcane price to Rs300 per maund, fix Rs5 flat rate per unit for electricity used for agriculture purposes and provide interest-free loans to farmers.

-They also stressed the need for close liaison between the farmers and the officials of the Agriculture Department as it was necessary for prompt resolution of the former’s grievances.
-It was told that 50 percent fruits were perished in Swat valley every year so fruit processing plants should be installed in the district to protect the owners of orchards from millions of losses.
+They stressed the need for a close liaison between the farmers and the officials of the Agriculture Department as it was necessary for a prompt resolution of the formers’ grievances.

+It was pointed out that 50 per cent fruits perished in Swat valley every year so fruit processing plants should be installed in the district to protect the owners of orchards from millions of losses.